fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 - Shlomo Argamon et al., [Gender, Race, and Nationality in Black Drama, 1950-2006: Mining Differences in Language Use in Authors and Their Characters](http://digitalhumanities.org/dhq/vol/3/2/000043/000043.html)
 - Look through [Mining the Dispatch](http://dsl.richmond.edu/dispatch/)
 - Look through [projects that have used Voyant](http://docs.voyant-tools.org/about/examples-gallery/)
+- DUE: Response essay on the pros and cons of text mining for your own research

+REMINDER: Your response essays are not just make-work for the course, but should be created so that you can show them off on your own personal website as a way of showing your facility with digital methods.
+So, the audience is not me or your class peers, but a general audience that wants to know what you know.

 #### Skim through some OCR readings
+We won't be discussing OCR correction in great detail, but you should be aware of the various challenges it presents and how people are dealing with it.

 - Andrew J. Torget & Jon Christensen, [Mapping Texts: Visualizing American Historical Newspapers](http://journalofdigitalhumanities.org/1-3/mapping-texts-project-by-andrew-torget-and-jon-christensen/).
 - Patrick Spedding, “‘The New Machine’: Discovering the Limits of ECCO,” _Eighteenth-Century Studies_ 44, no. 4 (2011): 437–53.
 - OCR Correction [here](https://usesofscale.com/gritty-details/basic-ocr-correction/) and [here](https://tedunderwood.com/2013/12/10/a-half-decent-ocr-normalizer-for-english-texts-after-1700/).